“If you stay, we’ll start on that Classic Series right away. You’ll be in charge. I’ll talk to the CEO today.”

 I spent the summer in my cabin by the lake and thought it all through.

 It was not a given.
-I was not making any money in my new business yet, and I had very little savings to make up for the loss of income.
+I was not making money in my new business yet, and I had very little savings to make up for the loss of income.
 I had a family to consider, a husband and a daughter who would be affected by whatever I decided to do.
-But we talked and talked and it became clear that we wanted the same thing.
+But we talked and talked until some kind of plan began to take form.

 So I returned to work and handed in my resignation.
 I declined the offer to stay on part time and run my business alongside.
 I needed to leave, and it had to do with more than just my new business.
 Things were shifting in my life, big time.
 I felt it in my bones.
 And I had to act on it.